jonathanlinat/quake-leveldesign-starterkit/README.md

   - A significant forum and online community focused on video game level design, particularly for games using the Quake engine.
 For over twenty years, it has been a central hub for both hobbyist and professional level designers to exchange ideas and engage in discussions about game development.
 * **Quaketastic** [[Website](https://www.quaketastic.com)]
   - Hosts an extensive collection of reusable resources, available through a comprehensive file browser.

+---

+## License

+**Quake Level Design Starter Kit** and its infrastructure is [CC0 1.0 Universal licensed](LICENSE).

+The licenses of the compiled and released tools vary and are independent of QLDSK's licensing.
+Please note that there is no guarantee that all tools will work perfectly in every scenario, and users should utilize them at their own discretion.